maraisk/abject-room-prototype/README.md

 # wagie-wagie

 ## Description
-we're revealing clown world. tensorflow.js, ml5.js and PoseNet are used to draw NPC meme like stick figures over camera input. audio playing poem: wagie wagie get in cagie all day you sweat and ragie
+we're revealing clown world. tensorflow.js, ml5.js and PoseNet are used to draw cagie figures over camera input. audio playing poem: wagie wagie get in cagie all day you sweat and ragie